nicholasclark-artist/DCG/README.md

 Please, use the [Issue Tracker](https://github.com/nicholasclark-artist/DCG/issues) to report a bug or propose a feature.

 ### What is DCG?
-Dynamic Combat Generator is a **server-side** Arma 3 mod designed to make a mission designer's life easier by supplying a collection of addons to quickly enhance any cooperative scenario.
+Dynamic Combat Generator is an Arma 3 mod designed to make a mission designer's life easier by supplying a collection of addons to quickly enhance any cooperative scenario.

 ### What's Included in DCG?
 - Modularity